OwOCR Setup Guide

 • RapidOCR: pip install "owocr[rapidocr]" → key: r

-• meikiocr: pip install "owocr[meikiocr]" → key: k (fast local option, best for Linux, supports GPU acceleration with onnxruntime-gpu)
+• meikiocr: pip install "owocr[meikiocr]" → key: k (fast local option, best for Linux, supports GPU acceleration with onnxruntime-gpu.
+Cannot process vertical text)

-From the GitHub: If using an online engine like Lens, the developer recommends setting a secondary local engine with -es: -es=oneocr on Windows, -es=alivetext on macOS.
+From the GitHub: If using an online engine like Lens, the developer recommends setting a secondary local engine with -es: -es=oneocr on Windows, -es=alivetext on macOS, -es=meikiocr on Linux.

 Getting Started